 Between 2005 and 2013, police officers in the United States faced forcible rape charges over 400 times, and forcible fondling charges 636 times, according to CNN.
-Researchers at Bowling Green University say that police misconduct is not as rare as the average citizen might think, and that it happens at all stages and ranks of law enforcement careers.
+“What cops can and can’t do” researchers at Bowling Green University say that police misconduct is not as rare as the average citizen might think, and that it happens at all stages and ranks of law enforcement careers.

 Worse, Mapping.com reports that 852 people were allegedly killed by police in 2018 so far.
 They also report that in 2017 there were only 14 days when a civilian was not killed by police.